n3rdopolis/rebeccablackos/README.txt

            ** vconsole.xkbvariant : Sets the global keyboard variant
            ** vconsole.xkboptions : Sets any global keyboard options

+           ** vttyaccessible : makes the vTTYs use the fenrir screen reader ** uvttyaccessible : makes the UvTTYs use the fenrir screen reader

        * These relevant options are also handled, (but not by the WaylandLoginManager itself) ** init=/bin/recinit :       Instead of using init=/bin/bash as an emergency recovery console, this starts a prompt under a user mode terminal.